ricxi/sandbox/readme.md

 # Sandbox
-Some of my code for trying out and learning new things.
+All my code scraps and notes from trying out or learning new things.